Peugeot 508 Hatchback (2018 - ) review

 All versions also come with a Safety Pack, which includes Advanced Automatic Emergency Braking, Distance Alert and Active Lane Keeping Assist.

 Allure models get a more comprehensive driver alert set-up, adaptive front lights, full traffic sign recognition and Active Blind Spot Detection.

 GT-Line models have self-levelling LED headlights as standard, while GT cars gain adaptive cruise control and steering support.

 How much equipment do I get?

 The Peugeot 508 is a very good execution of a five-door fastback masquerading as something sportier, with arresting styling, a well-equipped, stylish interior and impressive driving manners.
-There are a few foibles to the 508’s interior, those being limited rear headroom and poor rearward visibility, but otherwise, the 508 is an impressive package.
-True, most people prefer SUVs or premium German badges these days, rather than French luxury and style.
-But if you can look past that, you’ll find the 508 to be a very satisfying car.
+If you want something a bit different, you'll find the 508 to be a very satisfying car.